 - If you would prefer to purchase a personal computer and potentially charge the expense to your student account, Augsburg’s bookstore has a limited supply of HP Chromebooks in stock.

-Augsburg University is implementing a a COVID-19 vaccine requirement for students, faculty, and staff for fall semester 2021.
+Augsburg University has implemented a COVID-19 vaccine requirement for students, faculty, and staff.
 Documented medical and non-medical exemptions will apply.
 Learn more.

-Note: On August 23, the U.S. Food and Drug Administration fully approved the Pfizer/BioNTech COVID-19 vaccine for those 16 and up.
-This means that the vaccine is not considered experimental and that it meets the high standards the FDA requires for approval.
+Note: On August 23, 2021, the U.S. Food and Drug Administration fully approved the Pfizer/BioNTech COVID-19 vaccine for those 16 and up.
+The Moderna vaccine was fully approved for those 18 and up on January 31, 2022.
+This means that these vaccines are not considered experimental and that they meet the high standards the FDA requires for approval.

 Recent Communications to Students

 A-mail: COVID-19 Vaccine Clinic on Campus Next Week (April 12, 2022)

 A-mail: Free COVID-19 Vaccine Clinic on Campus Next Week (March 21, 2022)

 Email from Provost: Post-break mask requirements in classrooms (March 18, 2022)